Small Screenshot CT

 What about the rules?

-Brief summaries of the rules of most major international contests are published in the HF News section of RadCom but anyone intending to make a serious entry is advised to contact the organisers directly for the full rules.
-The RSGB awards trophies for the UK winners of some overseas contests and these are presented annually at the HF Convention.
+Links to some web sites are given in the Contesting column in RadCom, but anyone intending to make a serious entry is advised to check with a web site such as that provided by SM3CER.
+The RSGB awards trophies for the UK winners of some overseas contests and these are presented annually at the RSGB Convention.
 There follow brief descriptions of some of the major overseas events:

 ARRL DX contests: The Amateur Radio Relay League organises major DX contests on SSB and CW.
 These events, where the rest of the world works the 48 mainland US states plus Canadian provinces on all six bands 160 to 10m, are as popular as CQWW.
 US/VE stations send report and State/Province while all other stations send report and power output.
 The multiplier is the number of states/provinces contacted on all bands.
 ARRL also run contests on 160m and 10m.